Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/questionnaire.md

 - You must show here evidence of testing
     - Use several videos
     - Use various structuring element size
-- What is the final filter size that you selected and why?
+- What is the final structuring element size that you selected and why?

 # ~~3.
 Identify the moving objects~~